Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 #### Composition of a certificate

 When you create a certificate there'll be a bunch of files.\
-To make this simpler to understand here's the explanation:
+To make this simpler to understand here's an explanation:

 * .CRT files: this contains the certificate, not containing a key.
 * .KEY files: this contains the key for the certificate only